ianllewellyn/gunship/README.md

 * Game: Display total enemies killed on the Game Over screen
 * Game: Display highest multiplier on the Game Over screen
 * Game: Display bullets fired on the Game Over screen
-* Game: Kill everything when your ship is hit?
 * Game: Particles inflict damage on enemies?
 Not so sure they should